Lux Coastal Electrical

 How do I know if my switchboard needs upgrading?

-Signs include ceramic fuses instead of circuit breakers, no safety switches (RCDs), regular tripping, or a board that's more than 20 years old.
+Signs include ceramic fuses instead of circuit breakers, no safety switches (RCDs), regular tripping, a board that's warm or discoloured, buzzing, or a board that's more than 20 years old.
 An inspection gives a definitive answer for your specific setup.

 Can you quote switchboard work before starting?